coolbutuseless/simplecall/README.md

 </details>

-## Creating a R data.frame within C
+## Creating an R data.frame within C

 Example code is included to create a data.frame completely within C and return it to R